 In terms of management priorities, establishing an effective parasite control program is probably second only to supplying the horse with clean, plentiful water and high-quality feed.
 It’s that important!
 There is no single deworming program that suits all horses and all situations.

 The ideal program for your horse(s) depends on the type, number, and ages of the horses on your farm, pasture management, and your geographic location.
-It is best to have your regular veterinarian help you devise an appropriate deworming program for your horse or farm.
+It is best to have your veterinarian help you devise an appropriate deworming program for your horse or farm which almost always includes a fecal egg count.
 There have many changes to parasite control protocols.
 What we used to do in the past, is not necessarily the best practice today.